pandas-dev/pandas/doc/source/development/community.rst

 The pandas mailing list `pandas-dev@python.org <mailto://pandas-dev@python
 .org>`_ is used for long form
-conversations and to engages people in the wider community who might not be active in on the issue tracker but we would like to include in discussions.
+conversations and to engages people in the wider community who might not be active on the issue tracker but we would like to include in discussions.

 Community slack
 ---------------